THE CLUB OF ODD VOLUMES

 The Club of Odd Volumes is a textile print business committed to helping independent artists bring their creativity into the world on apparel & homewares.

 It features an online community with twenty illustrators designs on selected garments.
-Working together online, this community helped to boost each artists individual brand, generate an income for themselves and inspired new creatives to join with over 300 applicants for each rotation (held every 6 months).
+Working together online, this community helped grow The Club of Odd Volumes and generate an income for themselves and inspired new creatives to join with over 300 applicants for each rotation (held every 6 months).